openjusticeok/spi-2023/okc-session/README.md

 **Important Concept: Functions**

-You can install each of them using the R function `install.packages()`.
+Installing new packages allows you to use new *functions* that aren't available in base R. Functions are pre-written chunks of code that accomplish tasks -- for example, the base R `mean()` function calculates the mean of a list of numbers.
+You can install new ones using the base R function `install.packages()`.
 All R functions use this `word()` format -- the word at the beginning tells R which function we're using, and the parentheses are where we'll put the "arguments" we're supplying to the function.
 In this case, the only argument we need to provide is to tell it which package we want to install.

 In your R console, try typing the following: